 - Specific performance, in which the breaching party is ordered to carry out their part of the contract

-- Rescission, in which the contract is cancelled and any money involved is returned
+- Rescission, in which the contract is canceled and any money involved is returned

 - Reformation, in which the contract is revised and modified in order to better meet the needs of both parties